Belmond Copacabana Palace

 Rio de Janeiro, Brazil

 The Belmond Copacabana Palace is superbly located on Avenida Atlântica.
-It faces the world famous Copacabana Beach and yet is only minutes from the business center, and the Ipanema and Leblon districts of Rio de Janeiro.
+It faces the world famous Copacabana Beach and is only minutes from the Ipanema and Leblon districts of Rio de Janeiro.